MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2021.md

   - Polynomials on Knots.
   - A look at knots and statistical mechanics (project by Srigyan Nandi (B2)).

-The following people, other than the leader, have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
+The following people, other than the leader(s), have completed the reading project by going through, in details, all the assigned parts and participating in the discussions and classes which occurred.
 They have also presented in these classes time to time.

 - Srigyan Nandi (B2) (Also did a project on Knots and Statistical Mechanics)
 - Akhilesh Mondal (B3)